-Bowditch, whose likeness looks out over the second-floor Long Room, was born in Salem, Massachusetts on March 26, 1773 to parents Mary and Habakkuk, a cooper.
+Bowditch, whose likeness looks out over the second-floor Long Room (read about the sculpture here), was born in Salem, Massachusetts on March 26, 1773 to parents Mary and Habakkuk, a cooper.
 The family was not wealthy, and Bowditch was forced to leave school at the age of ten despite his obvious interest in and aptitude for mathematics.
 Once withdrawn from school, Bowditch began an apprenticeship at Ropes & Hodges (a company that sold shipping supplies and equipment) where he worked as a clerk.
 Though he wasn’t formally enrolled in school during that time, he managed to teach himself algebra, calculus, physics, and Latin.

 Having finished his apprenticeship, Bowditch set off for the first of five voyages, completing his final expedition as shipmaster.
 During these journeys between 1795 and 1803, Bowditch began developing his own methods for determining longitude, the skill taught in Hamilton’s Practical Navigator, the skill necessary for sailors to learn.
 Bowditch’s own methods improved upon Hamilton’s, and as he taught his techniques to his fellow shipmates he began revising Hamilton’s standard text.
 The first two revised editions were published in 1799 and 1800, and The New American Practical Navigator, which markedly deviated from the original, was published in 1802 by Edmund Blunt of Newburyport, Massachusetts.